 COVID-19 has necessitated even more data collection as well as restrictions on both patients and visitors.
 Now we’re seeing more and more healthcare facilities use visitor management systems (VMS) to help ease the burden on staff.
 Read on to discover the 7 key reasons why visitor management systems are vital to healthcare facilities.

-Be sure to check out our recent webinar all about managing health and safety in the health and aged care sector featuring Senior Sales Executive, Matt Hawken, and Head of Customer Success, Michael Tagliaferri.
+Be sure to check out our webinar all about managing health and safety in the health and aged care sector featuring Senior Sales Executive, Matt Hawken, and Head of Customer Success, Michael Tagliaferri.

 1. Visitor management systems help streamline the check-in process